Shure SRH1540 Review – Phenomenal Sound For Professionals

 • High level of sound quality with excellent balance across frequencies.

-• Foldable design makes these a more appealing option for transporting.
+• The foldable design makes these a more appealing option for transporting.

 • Not as balanced as the SRH1540.